 Caring for Newly Planted Acacia

-If you’ve just got back from the garden centre with a young Acacia, you need to find the best place for it in the garden.
-Choose a good sunny spot with well-drained soil, and water it well (a full watering can, or bucket as a minimum.)
+If you’ve just got back from the garden centre with a young acacia, you need to find the best place for it in the garden.
+Choose a good sunny spot and soil with good drainage, and water it well (a full watering can, or bucket as a minimum.)

 Sunlight Needs